 Dieffenbachia (Dieffenbachia) often lose the lower leaves.
 Buy only leafy plants.

-Dragon tree eight dracaena (Dracaena), has different types, each needs special care.
+Dragon tree or dracaena (Dracaena), has different types, each needs special care.
 Find out the exact name of the plant.

 Ivy (Hedera) susceptible to pest infestations.
 Carefully inspect the tips of the shoots and leaves.